 Totnes was one of the first towns in the UK to declare itself a 'Transition Town'.
 This initiative has seen the introduction of the Totnes Pound, and various schemes to reduce carbon emissions, and encourage local food production.
 The town has a thriving 'alternative' community, and in 2008, a magazine named it as one of the world's top ten 'funky towns'.

 Woolacombe is a North Devon seaside resort boasting one of the best beaches in Europe.
-The three mile long stretch of sandy, gently sloping, Atlantic-facing beach is Woolacombe's pride and joy.
-The town is a popular destination for surfing and family holidays and there are large numbers of second homes, and holiday homes in the area.
+The three-mile-long stretch of sandy, gently sloping, Atlantic-facing beach is Woolacombe's pride and joy.
+The town is a popular destination for surfing and family holidays and there are large numbers of second homes and holiday homes in the area.

-Other 'Cheapest Places' articles:
+Other 'Cheapest Places' Articles

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.